NordicSemiconductor/Android-nRF-Connect/README.md

 and then use them as ${KEY} (see the sample_test_hrm.xml).

-Read mode about the test suites in the [documentation](documentation/README.md).
+Read mode about the test suites in the [documentation](documentation/Automated tests/README.md).

+## Macros

+Starting from version 4.4.0 it is now possible to automate operations using macros.
+Macros can be recorded, or imported from a XML file.

+Read more about macros in the [macros documentation](documentation/Macros/README.md).